secretstartups/handbook/content/handbook/marketing/marketing-operations/pathfactory/_index.md

 ## Custom Query Strings

-PathFactory’s custom query string manager allows you to manage and append query strings when sharing a link to a content track or explore page.
+PathFactory's custom query string manager allows you to manage and append query strings when sharing a link to a content track or explore page.

 1. Select `Organization Settings` in the dropdown menu in the top right corner.
 1. Select the `Custom Query Strings` tab.